How to Implement Continuous, Real-Time Performance Management

 Organizations may consider setting a quota around how often employees must give feedback in order to ensure that it's actually happening.

-But as expectations around the frequency of feedback are set, it’s important to help employees understand the purpose of continuous feedback.
-The reason is not to call out others–it’s to help them improve.
+But as expectations around the frequency of feedback are set, it's important to help employees understand the purpose of continuous feedback.
+The reason is not to call out others, but rather to help them improve.
+Instead, it is to drive development, employee engagement, and organizational alignment.
 Organizations should emphasize that feedback needs to be constructive and not punitive.

 HR has the responsibility to make sure people are actually giving continuous feedback.
 This is done by setting crystal-clear expectations for both managers and employees.